How UEFA financial sustainability rules interact with the IFR licensing regime: what English clubs in both frameworks need to know

 The most direct point of intersection between the IFR licensing regime and UEFA's financial sustainability framework is the financial plans condition -- one of the four mandatory conditions attached to every IFR operating licence under Schedule 5 of the Football Governance Act 2025.

 The financial plans condition requires every regulated club to submit a financial plan to the IFR, update it annually and after material changes, and act in accordance with it.
-The IFR's assessment of that financial plan focuses on sustainability: is the club's funding reliable, could it be replaced if the primary source withdrew, does the club hold sufficient liquidity, are the projections stress-tested?
-These are questions about the club's ability to meet its financial obligations over the licence period.
+The IFR’s assessment of that financial plan focuses on sustainability: whether the club has credible funding, forecasts, risk management and financial resources to operate sustainably over the licence period.

-UEFA's Football Earnings Rule and Squad Cost Rule address the same underlying question from a different angle: are the club's football activities financially sustainable over a three-year horizon?
-The IFR asks whether the club can pay its bills.
-UEFA asks whether the club is overspending on its squad relative to its revenues.
+UEFA’s Football Earnings Rule and Squad Cost Rule address related financial sustainability questions from a different angle.
+The Football Earnings Rule looks at aggregate football earnings over a multi-year monitoring period, while the Squad Cost Rule measures squad costs against UEFA’s defined revenue and transfer-result denominator.
 Both frameworks are trying to identify and prevent the financial mismanagement that leads to clubs failing -- but they measure different things, use different assessment periods and apply different thresholds.

 The practical implication for clubs is that the financial planning infrastructure required to satisfy the IFR -- a documented financial plan with revenue projections, funding analysis and stress testing -- is also the infrastructure required to manage the three-year financial model that UEFA compliance demands.
 A club that has built genuinely robust financial planning for its IFR licensing application has the foundation for UEFA compliance, and vice versa.
 The overlap is not perfect, but it is substantial.